Lucas-Ayabe/simple-validator/README.md

 # Simple-validator

-A simple lib to validate forms in HTML
+A simple lib to validate forms in HTML.
+[A demo here.](https://simple-validator.netlify.app/)

 ## Getting Started